High-fidelity, quasi-deterministic entanglement generation using phase-matched spectral islands in a zero-added-loss multiplexing architecture: Abstract

 \section{Abstract}

-While photonic entanglement generation and distribution are well developed, their demonstrated rates are far below what is needed for a quantum internet.
+Spontaneous parametric down-converters (SPDCs) are the best available entanglement sources for distributing entanglement in a quantum internet.
+However, their intrinsically probabilistic nature, and their need to operate at low brightness to suppress multipair events, dictate that multiplexed SPDC arrays are required for high-rate distribution in that application.
+Early SPDC multiplexing proposals involved path switching, whose switching losses significantly degrade performance.
 The present paper proposes and analyzes a scheme for spectral multiplexing that provides entanglement-distribution rates well in excess of the state of the art.
-It builds on the idea presented by Chen~\emph{et al}.~[Phys.
-Rev. Appl. {\bf 19}, 054209 (2023)], who proposed zero-added-loss multiplexing (ZALM) as a means for high-fidelity, quasi-deterministic entanglement generation.
-Unfortunately, Chen \emph{et al}.'s ZALM requires a large number (800) of spectral channels to achieve its claimed high-fidelity, quasi-deterministic, high-rate entanglement generation.
-Our modified version of ZALM affords major performance improvements over the original.
-It draws on Morrison~\emph{et al}.~[APL Photon. {\bf 7}, 066102 (2022)], who domain engineered a $\chi^{(2)}$ crystal to realize a biphoton wave function with 8 discrete and spectrally-factorable frequency bins.
-Our ZALM SPDCs each have a modest number ($N_I\ll$ 800) of these phase-matched spectral islands each generating two-mode squeezed-vacuum states, permitting our analysis, unlike Chen~\emph{et al.}'s, to account for multipairs of all orders, losses in the partial BSM, and propagation losses en route to the receivers.
-A major innovation in our proposal is to employ both same-island heralding and cross-island heralding, which allows the entanglement-delivery rate to scale as $N_I^2$ rather than $N_I$ in the weak squeezing regime required for the reception of photon pairs with a high Bell-state fidelity under realistic losses.
-This heralding scheme uses an order of magnitude fewer spectral channels, which may enable near-term implementations of satellite-to-ground or fiber-optic based ZALM architectures.
+It builds on zero-added-loss multiplexing (ZALM)~[Phys.
+Rev. Appl. {\bf 19}, 054029 (2023)] for high-rate heralded entanglement generation, which does not require a switched array of SPDCs.
+Our ZALM's SPDCs rely on nonlinear crystals with $N_I$ phase-matched spectral islands, each generating two-mode squeezed-vacuum states.
+Also, our ZALM's multiplexing protocol uses both same-island and cross-island heralding, which allows the entanglement-delivery rate to approximately scale as $N_I^2$ in the realistic weak-squeezing regime.
+As a result, our scheme uses an order of magnitude fewer spectral channels than the original ZALM proposal, which may enable near-term implementations of satellite-to-ground or fiber-optic based ZALM architectures.